24 hours customer service +9779849693351

 Cost Included

-• Italian, Chinese, Nepali, Indian, and many other European delicious Meals three times a day (Breakfast, lunch, and dinner chosen by Menu)
+• Meals: Italian, Chinese, Nepali, Indian, and various European dishes are available three times a day breakfast, lunch, and dinner.
+One main course is provided per meal during the trek.

-• Complementary Trekking Certificate of Completion.
+• Certificate: Complimentary Trekking Certificate of Completion.

 Cost Excluded

-• Personal insurance.
+• Personal Insurance: Travel, medical, and emergency rescue insurance.

-• Tips for Guide and Porter
+• Gratuities: Tips for guides and porters.

 The equipment you'll need for the Manaslu Circuit Trek in Nepal will depend on the time of year you plan to go, the weather conditions, and your personal preferences.
 However, there's a general equipment list to consider: